-This wicked-cool place was established by the Nabataeans sometime around 400 B.C. and peaked with 20,000 inhabitants who probably threw some bitching house cave parties.
 Things slid downhill in 106 A.D. when the Nabataeans got into a spat with the Roman Empire and were (eventually) forced to surrender.
-Shit didn’t help when in 363 A.D. a pair of powerful earthquakes rocked (no pun intended) the region, destroying many of the structures.
-By 700 A.D. the place was abandoned – left with wild goats just doing goat things on the mountainside.
+Shit didn’t help when in 363 A.D., a pair of powerful earthquakes rocked (no pun intended) the region, destroying many of the structures.
+By 700 A.D., Peta was abandoned, and only wild goats remained, left doing goat things.

 Tourism was never huge in Petra, even after UNESCO added it to the World Heritage Sites in 1985.
-The release of Indiana Jones and the Last Crusade in 1989 featured the Treasury building (Al-Khazneh), and tourism numbers exploded!
+However, the 1989 release of Indiana Jones and the Last Crusade featured the Treasury building (Al-Khazneh), causing tourism and visitors to Petra to explode!

-Visitors to the area increased from a few thousand people per year to almost 1 million people per year.
+Visitors to the area increased from a few thousand people per year to almost 1 million.
 The demand to see this ancient archaeological city was so high that the government had to step in and build additional infrastructure to support the tourism demand.

 - Obelisk Tomb